-Field Number Description 1 Leave blank 1a Insured's ID - Enter the member identification number exactly as it appears on the patient's ID card.
-The member's ID number is the letter J followed by the subscriber number and the 2-digit suffix listed next to the member's name on the ID card.
+Field number Description 1 Leave blank.
+1a Insured's ID - Enter the member identification number exactly as it appears on the patient's ID card.
+The member's ID number is the letter J followed by the subscriber number and the two-digit (2-digit) suffix listed next to the member's name on the ID card.
 This field accepts alpha and numeric characters.
-2 The patient's name should be entered as last name, first name, and middle initial.
+2 The patient's name should be entered as last name, first name and middle initial.
 3 Enter the patient's birth date and sex.
-The date of birth should be 8 positions in the MM/DD/YYYY format.
-Use 1 character (X) to indicate the sex of the patient.
+The date of birth should be eight (8) positions in the MM/DD/YYYY format.
+Use one (1) character (X) to indicate the sex of the patient.
 4 Enter the name of the insured.
-If the patient and insured are the same, then the word same may be used.
+If the patient and insured are the same, then the word "same" may be used.
 This name should correspond with the ID # in field 1a.
 5 Enter the patient's address and telephone number.
-6 Use 1 character (X) to indicate the patient's relationship to the insured.
+6 Use one (1) character (X) to indicate the patient's relationship to the insured.
 7 Enter insured's address and telephone number.
 If patient's and insured's address are the same then the word "same" may be used.
-8 Enter the patient's marital and employment status by marking an (X) in 1 box on each line.
-9 Show the last name, first name, and middle initial of the person having other coverage that applies to this patient.
-If the same as Item 4, enter same (complete this block only when the patient has other insurance coverage).
-Indicate none if no other insurance applies.
+8 Enter the patient's marital and employment status by marking an (X) in one (1) box on each line.

+Field number Description 9 Show the last name, first name, and middle initial of the person having other coverage that applies to this patient.
+If the same as Item 4, enter "same" (complete this block only when the patient has other insurance coverage).
+Indicate "none" if no other insurance applies.
 9a Enter the policy and/or group number of the other insured's policy.
 9b Enter the other insured's date of birth (MM/DD/YYYY) and sex.
 9c Enter the other insured's employer's name or school name.

-Field Number Description 9d Enter the other insured's insurance company name.
-10а-с Use 1 character (X) to mark yes or no to indicate whether employment, auto accident, or other accident involvement applies to services in Item 24 (diagnosis).
+9d Enter the other insured's insurance company name.
+10a-c Use one (1) character (X) to mark yes or no to indicate whether employment, auto accident or other accident involvement applies to services in Item 24 (diagnosis).
 11 Enter member's policy or group number.
 11a Enter member's date of birth (MM/DD/YYYY) and sex.
 11b Enter member's employer's name or school name.
 11c Enter member's insurance plan name.

-11d Check yes or no to indicate if there is, or not, another health benefit plan.
+Field number Description 11d Check yes or no to indicate if there is, or not, another health benefit plan.
 If yes, complete items 9 through 9d.
 12 Have the patient or authorized person sign or indicate signature on file in lieu of an actual signature if you have the original signature of the patient or other authorized person on file authorizing the release of any medical or other information necessary to process this claim.
 13 Have the subscriber or authorized person sign or indicate signature on file in lieu of an actual signature if you have the original signature of the member or other authorized person on file authorizing assignment of payment to you.
 14 Enter the date of injury or medical emergency.
-For conditions of pregnancy enter the LMP.
+For conditions of pregnancy enter the last menstrual period (LMP).
 If other conditions of illness, enter the date of onset of first symptoms.
 15 If patient has previously had the same or similar illness, give the date of the previous episode.
 16 Leave blank.
 17 Enter name of referring physician or provider.
 17a Enter ID number of referring physician or provider.